Having stars on the floor is a great way to achieve success in the NBA, but boasting an elite coach is just as essential.

 Who are the highest-paid coaches in the NBA?

-Coach Pop starts this list, and deservedly so.
+Coach Pop held the top spot for a quite a while, and deservedly so.
 He’s one of the most successful coaches of all-time, having won five NBA titles, three Coach of the Year awards and helped the Spurs to 22 consecutive playoff berths from 1998 to 2019.

 Kerr has also been cementing his legacy as a coach in the NBA following his successful playing career.
 Since joining the Warriors as head coach in 2014, he’s helped lead the team to four NBA titles and was named Coach of the Year in 2016.